mpwillson/mal/myc/myc.md

 mistakes I made.  gc is moslty clean now, but there are (at least) two problems remaining: (1) valgrind reports accessing freed memory when gc is run during execution of a function and (2) lost data when using try/catch (except I cannot reproduce this presently).
+Later...
+(2) was caused by using throw as the function passed to map.
+Map and apply functions have been changed to remove the need to create an elt.

 For (1), maybe the easiest fix is to only gc at safe points (i.e. in between executing functions).
 In that case, (gc) would set a gobal